FAQ

 You lucky thing!
 Our SCOBY's are extra juicy, which means that sometimes there is multiple pellicles in the bag.

-This is great news, and you need to add them all, along with all the liquid, and don't worry if they sink or float :)
+This is great news, and you should add them all, along with all the liquid, and don't worry if they sink or float :)

 Why do I need to leave my SCOBY in 3 inches of starter liquid in between Brew 1 and Brew 2?